Leleiwi Beach Park (Wai’uli)

-If you’re here to make the most of your Hawaiian vacation, there’s no better place to start than the remote beaches at Ka’u.
+If you’re here to make the most of your Hawaiian vacation, there’s no better place to start than the remote beaches of Ka’u.

 Dedicating a full day to lounging and playing on the beach is a must-do for any Hawaiian vacation, read on for tips to make it the perfect day.